Logistics and Supply Chain Management

 What is the logistics program?

-The program covers the foundational areas of logistics and supply chain and develops students' ability to think critically and solve real-world problems.
-Students learn negotiation tactics and receive exposure to supply chain analytics, both desirable skills for employers.
+The program covers the foundational areas of logistics and supply chain, developing students' critical thinking and problem-solving skills.
+Students learn negotiation tactics and gain exposure to supply chain analytics, both highly sought-after skills by employers.

 Program features:

-In 2022 Palo Alto College’s Logistics and Supply Chain Management was recognized as the 3rd ranked program in the nation by Intelligent.com with a totally online associate degree program.
+In 2022, 2023, and 2024, Palo Alto College’s Logistics and Supply Chain Management program was recognized by Intelligent.com as the third-ranked program in the nation with a totally online associate degree program.
+It was also recognized by Supply Chain Edu as one of the best programs in Texas.

 Logistics Careers & Employment